clearly-outsane/Thread/README.md

 - First load JS ~ 79kb
 - Lighthouse score of 100 (Performance, Accessibility, Best Practices, SEO)

-This starter allows you to navigate seamlessly between pages with dynamic dom and/or canvas content without reloading or creating a new canvas every time.
+This template allows you to navigate seamlessly between pages with dynamic dom and/or canvas content without reloading or creating a new canvas every time.

 ### ⚫ Demo :